maryletteroa/maryletteroa.github.io/_posts/2025-01-31-data-warehouse-best-practice.md

     - Use default values where applicable.

-## Data Warehouse Design Best Practices
+## Data Warehouse Design Guidelines

 - **Understand Business Goals**
     - Clearly define the business objectives and requirements that the data warehouse aims to address